tidev/ti.storekit/ios/documentation/index.md

 Returns a _[Ti.Storekit.ReceiptRequest][]_ object.

+### validateReceipt()

+Checks if the receipt on the device is valid.
+Returns true if the receipt is valid or false if it is not.
+Throws an error if the receipt does not exist, use `receiptExists` to avoid this error.

+Returns a boolean.

+**Note:** Available in iOS 7.0 and later.

+### refreshReceipt(args[object], callback(e){})

+Allows an app to refresh its receipt.
+With this API, the app can request a new receipt if the receipt is invalid or missing.
+In the sandbox environment, you can request a receipt with any combination of properties to test the state transitions related to Volume Purchase Plan receipts.

+The args object can contain the following properties:

+* expired[number]: A number interpreted as a Boolean value, indicating whether the receipt is expired.
+* revoked[number]: A number interpreted as a Boolean value, indicating whether the receipt has been revoked.
+* vpp[number]: A number interpreted as a Boolean value, indicating whether the receipt is is a Volume Purchase Plan receipt.

+The _callback_ function is called when the refresh request completes, with the following event information:

+* success[boolean]: Boolean indicating if the request was successful or not.
+* error[string]: Error message if success is false.

+For more information checkout Apple's [SKReceiptRefreshRequest Documentation](https://developer.apple.com/library/ios/documentation/StoreKit/Reference/SKReceiptRefreshRequest_ClassRef/SKReceiptRefreshRequest.html)

+**Note:** Available in iOS 7.0 and later.

 ### restoreCompletedTransactions()

 Asks the payment queue to restore previously completed purchases.
 The _restoredCompletedTransactions_ event is fired when